Structural stability of meandering-hyperbolic group actions: Introduction

 \begin{conjecture} Let $\Ga$ be a group of automorphisms of a $\mathrm{CAT}(0)$ cube complex $X$, acting on $X$ properly discontinuously and cocompactly.
 Then the action of $\Ga$ on the \emph{Roller boundary} $\partial_R X$ of $X$ is meandering-hyperbolic for a suitable metric on $\partial_R X$. \end{conjecture}

-Even for word-hyperbolic groups $\Ga$, meandering-hyperbolic actions $\Ga\to\Homeo(M;\La)$ provide interesting results and examples.
-In such cases, we find a relation between the $\Ga$-invariant set $\La$ and the Gromov boundary $\pa\Ga$ of $\Ga$ as follows.
+Even for word-hyperbolic groups $\Ga$, meandering-hyperbolic actions $\Ga\to\Homeo(M)$ provide interesting results and examples.
+In this setting, we find a relation between the $\Ga$-invariant set $\La$ and the Gromov boundary $\pa\Ga$ of $\Ga$ as follows.

 \begin{theorem}[Definition~\ref{def:pi} and Theorem~\ref{thm:pi}] Let $\Ga$ be a non-elementary word-hyperbolic group.
-If $\Ga\to\Homeo(M;\La)$ is a meandering-hyperbolic action, then there exists an equivariant continuous \emph{coding map} $\pi:\La\to\pa\Ga$ to the Gromov boundary of $\Ga$; the map $\pi$ restricts to a quasi-open map on each minimal non-empty closed $\Ga$-invariant subset $\La_\mu\subset\La$. \end{theorem}
+If $\Ga\to\Homeo(M)$ is a meandering-hyperbolic action with a compact invariant subset $\La$, then there exists an equivariant continuous surjective \emph{postal map} $\pi:\La\to\pa\Ga$ to the Gromov boundary of $\Ga$; the map $\pi$ restricts to a quasi-open map on each minimal non-empty closed $\Ga$-invariant subset $\La_\mu\subset\La$. \end{theorem}

-By definition, a map between topological spaces is said to be \emph{nowhere constant} (resp. \emph{quasi-open}) if the image of every non-empty open subset is not a singleton (resp. has non-empty interior).
+Here, a map between topological spaces is said to be \emph{nowhere constant} (resp. \emph{quasi-open}) if the image of every non-empty open subset is not a singleton (resp. has non-empty interior).

-We then explore examples of S-hyperbolic actions of word-hyperbolic groups where the coding maps $\pi$ above are increasingly more complicated.
-Simple examples are convex-cocompact Kleinian groups and, more generally, Anosov subgroups, for which the invariant subsets $\La$ are equivariantly homeomorphic to the Gromov boundary $\pa\Ga$ (via the coding map $\pi$).
-In contrast, there are examples where the coding map $\pi$ can be a covering map (Examples~\ref{ex:E0} and \ref{ex:E1}), can be open but fail to be a local homeomorphism (Example~\ref{ex:branch}), and can even fail to be an open map (Example~\ref{ex:blowup}).
+We then explore examples of meandering-hyperbolic actions of word-hyperbolic groups where the postal maps $\pi$ above are increasingly more complicated.
+Simple examples are convex-cocompact Kleinian groups and, more generally, Anosov subgroups (see Section~\ref{sec:anosov}), for which the invariant subsets $\La$ are equivariantly homeomorphic to the Gromov boundary $\pa\Ga$ (via the postal map $\pi$).
+In contrast, there are examples where the postal map $\pi$ can be a covering map (Examples~\ref{ex:E0} and \ref{ex:E1}), can be open but fail to be a local homeomorphism (Example~\ref{ex:branch}), and can even fail to be an open map (Example~\ref{ex:blowup}).

 Conversely to Theorem~\ref{thm:codingmap}, we also prove: